 I’m fat.
 I’ve been fat my entire life, so all my experiences involve fatness.
-A common recurring theme in my work is my life in a body that is much bigger than the commonly accepted American ideal.
-I have found a way to be at peace, comfortable and happy in my body, despite the million messages I read on a daily basis that say I shouldn’t be.
+A recurring theme in my work is living my life in a body that is much bigger than the commonly accepted American ideal.
+I have found a way to be at peace, comfortable, and happy in my body despite the million messages I read on a daily basis that say I shouldn’t be.
 Body positive writers and influencers were a very important part of my journey from weight-loss obsessed to diet culture dropout.

 When I am willing to talk about my body in a candid, vulnerable way, it resonates with people.
 I love when someone chooses to share their experiences with me after reading mine.
 I’m not a body positive influencer or an expert via formal education.
 I don’t have a large social media following, and I haven’t studied psychology related to body size.
 I’m not a historian, and I am not a medical professional.
 I am not an expert in any intellectual or educational way.
 I’m not here asking you to listen to my voice specifically.

 All I am is a fat woman who dares to be happy.

 But that’s enough for me to trust my own voice.
 Living as a fat woman for my entire life and surrounding myself with other fat people’s voices means I know a thing or two about it.
 I am confident in my ability to string together words in a way that makes other people feel seen, so I do it.
 I guess you could say my work relates to body positivity online, but I haven’t chosen to hop on board with any specific hashtag, movement, or cause because honestly?
 Online body positivity can be exhausting for me as a fat woman sometimes.